kijai/ComfyUI-Marigold/README.md

 It can pretty memory hungry, and slow, the original local example uses 768p as max resolution (unsure of the hugginface demo)

+#Installing:
+Recommended way:

+Use the ComfyUI manager (search for "marigold")

+Manual install:

+Clone this repo to `ComfyUI/custom_nodes`
+Install requirements: `pip install -r requirements.txt`

+Get the model:

 Currently using the same diffusers pipeline as in the original implementation, so in addition to the custom node, you need the model in diffusers format:

-Either extract this to the checkpoints folder under the custom node folder: https://share.phys.ethz.ch/~pf/bingkedata/marigold/Marigold_v1_merged.tar

-Or get it from HF: https://huggingface.co/Bingxin/Marigold/tree/main in the `ComfyUI\custom_nodes\ComfyUI-Marigold\checkpoints` folder (create it first): git pull https://huggingface.co/Bingxin/Marigold/

-alternatively `ComfyUI\models\diffusers` also works
+https://share.phys.ethz.ch/~pf/bingkedata/marigold/Marigold_v1_merged.tar

+Either extract this archive, or do `git pull https://huggingface.co/Bingxin/Marigold/` in either of these folders:

+`ComfyUI\custom_nodes\ComfyUI-Marigold\checkpoints`  or `ComfyUI\models\diffusers`